catalyzeio/paas-cli-reference/combined_docs.md

   -s, --skip-poll=false   Whether or not to wait for the backup to finish
 ```

 `db backup` creates a new backup for the given database service.
 The backup is started and unless `-s` is specified, the CLI will poll every few seconds until it finishes.
 Regardless of a successful backup or not, the logs for the backup will be printed to the console when the backup is finished.
-If an error occurs and the logs are not printed, you can use the [db logs](#DBLogs) command to print out historical backup job logs.
+If an error occurs and the logs are not printed, you can use the <a data-unique="DBLogs">db logs</a> command to print out historical backup job logs.
 Here is a sample command

 ```
 catalyze db backup db01